Akif23Hasan/Group-Project-_3-/README.md

 ## Goals
 1) Investigate how FAANG stocks skew their Global Industry Classification Standard (GICS) sector behavior and determine how naturally each stock would fit into a sector where the other stocks are not present.
 This comparison will consider a t-test for each stock against the relevant sector.
 2) Identify correlations and patterns between the performance of FAANG stocks and market indices to gain insights into the influence of these tech giants on the overall market.
-3) Visualize the performance and impact of each FAANG stock by analyzing their price changes and trade volumes over a defined period.
+3) Visualize the performance and impact of each FAANG stock by analyzing its price changes and trade volumes over a defined period.
 Create an interactive dashboard to provide a comprehensive and visually engaging overview of the stocks' performance for easy analysis and comparison.

 ## Research Questions
 1) How does the premium price of FAANG stocks align with their GICS classification?
 Do these stocks exhibit the traits of another GICS sector?